Dimitrovich702/Dynamic-Music-Player-SL/README.md

 - Special thanks to Liam Hoffen For debugging, Fixing the bean, fighting and taming the dragon of 7 heads!
 - Thanks to Bleuhazenfurfle for implementing llQueueSound
 - Thanks to Qie Niangao for the victory declaration
+- Thanks to Darleene99 for notecard validation
+- Thanks to 420vapinalldaycutie69 for idk developing his own thing different to the main branch and making it public aswell

 ## Next Steps